aidswidjaja/asx/README.md

-# asx
+# The official website of the Greedy Narwhals
-Go the Greedy Whales!
+Our purpose is to destroy the Greedy Whales